kamillobinski/brain.kamillobinski.dev/content/10-19 Algorithms/11 Search/Binary Search.md

 }
 ```

-## Complexity
+## Time Complexity

-- Time Complexity:
-  - Best case complexity: `O(1)`
+- Best case: `O(1)`
-  - Average Case Complexity: `O(logn)`
+- Average Case: `O(logn)`
-  - Worst-case complexity: `O(logn)`
+- Worst-case: `O(logn)`

 ## Advantages

 - When it comes to comparing large data, it is quite efficient as it works on the technique to eliminate half of the array element.
-It has less compilation time and thus better time complexity.
-As it breaks the array in half, it is considered an improvement over linear search.
+  - It has less compilation time and thus better time complexity.
+  - As it breaks the array in half, it is considered an improvement over linear search.
 - Simple implementation.

 ## Disadvantages